-Claim Evidence Reasoning Framework
+Free Download!
+Get Your Claim Evidence Reasoning Poster

-Claim Evidence Reasoning Framework
+What is the Claim Evidence Reasoning Framework?

 Scientific Explanations using the CER Framework

 We developed the CER framework alongside teachers who were frustrated by their students’ responses to oral and written questions—typically responding in such brief ways that teachers could not adequately assess their students’ understanding.
-The Claim Evidence Reasoning framework was born and developed in IQWST as a result of teachers’ desire to better support their students as scientific thinkers and writers.
+The Claim Evidence Reasoning framework was born and developed in IQWST as a result of teachers’ desire to better support their middle school students as scientific thinkers and writers.

 To begin, students must be asked questions that require them to think deeply about what they have observed, read, and experienced and to integrate that information as they explain the how or why of phenomena for a specific purpose and audience.
 Although an explanation must function as a whole, teachers often find it easier to teach the components separately and explicitly.